#Elementor decided to inject my feed with their ads.

 The goal of a business website is to make your reader’s job easy.

 You start with clean websites.
-The screenshot of a login portal to the left is meaningless.
-It doesn’t add any value in elevating the message.
+The screenshot of a login portal to the left is confusing and meaningless.
+It doesn’t add any value to the message.

 The objective of your message is to take your reader from one awareness stage to a deeper, better understanding of your brand.

-Conclusion: The reader doesn’t understand what this company is about until they read the tiny text that uses two keywords (AI and data analytics) in an unnatural sentence.
+Conclusion: The reader cannot grasp what this company is about until they read the tiny text that uses two keywords (AI and data analytics) in an unnatural sentence.

 Solution: A hero section with no image is better than having a confusing, deviating image with an unclear value proposition.

-Instead, take this opportunity and use your online real estate to own your message, connect with your audience and bring them closer to your brand.
+So, use your online real estate wisely.
+Own your message, connect with your audience and bring them closer to your brand.